VPN Protocols Info: PPTP

 - Not supported by all VPN Providers.

 - A Microsoft proprietary protocol, not available for public inspection.
-Microsoft is known for for it’s security issues and cooperation with various government agencies.
+Microsoft is known for its security issues and cooperation with various government agencies.

 - Limited support for non-MS devices.

-Logs : Some VPN providers do keep logs, others do not.
+Logs: Some VPN providers do keep logs, others do not.
 If you choose a US VPN provider it does not matter how much encryption you get, as per the PATRIOT act the VPN providers have to hand over all the info on request.
 If you choose a VPN provider in the EU you are slightly better of.
-Things are way more complicate to get to your data.
+Things are way more complicated to get to your data.
 The EU does put a bit more emphasis on individual privacy than the US government.
-If you are paranoid you can go for a VPN provider in Panama with no VPN traffic logs, no payment logs and no valid email address needed, an example of such a provider is Proxy.sh.
+If you are paranoid, you can go for a VPN provider in Panama with no VPN traffic logs, no payment logs and no valid email address needed, an example of such a provider is ExpressVPN.

 - United States

-- I am pretty use some of the countries in GCC “UAE, KSA” do it as well, based on my ISP experience while I lived there.
+- I am pretty sure some of the countries in GCC “UAE, KSA” do it as well, based on my ISP experience while I lived there.